pwr-Solaar/Solaar/docs/installation.md

 ### Installing Solaar's udev rule

-Solaar needs to write to the receiver's HID device.
+Solaar needs to write to HID devices for receivers and devices.
-To be able to do this without running as root requires a udev rule that gives seated users write access to the HID devices for Logitech receivers.
+To be able to do this without running as root requires a udev rule that gives seated users write access to the HID devices for Logitech receiver and devices.

 You can install this rule by copying, as root, `rules.d/42-logitech-unify-permissions.rules` from Solaar to